nlpsandbox/nlpsandbox.io/README.md

 - Robust review process.
 - The source code of the pages (markdown) is automatically scanned by a linter as part of the CI/CD process to improve code quality.
-- Faster page edition as it becomes possible to edit multiple pages at once (e.g. search and replace).
+- Faster page editing as it becomes possible to edit multiple pages at once (e.g. search and replace).
 - A new website can be created based on this GitHub Template, making it easier to re-use and deploy new websites.